In Memory of our 3 Squadron

 Not with 3 Squadron at the time of his death, 10/7/42, when 450, 250 and 112 Squadrons attacked L.G.21.
 (Qotafiyah III), but were intercepted over the sea north-east of El Daba by 109s and Macchi 202s.
 Roy Wallis of 250 Squadron was hit and baled out.
 He landed in the sea and was seen to wave.
 He was last seen two miles offshore.

-[A Wireless Operator / Air Gunner with No.38 Squadron RAF, flying Wellington bombers from Egypt, Anderson is incorrectly listed on the AWM's 3 Squadron RAAF Honour Roll, due to a typing error on his War Graves form.]
+[A Wireless Operator/Air Gunner with No.38 Squadron RAF, flying Wellington bombers based in Egypt, Anderson is incorrectly listed on the AWM's 3 Squadron RAAF Honour Roll, due to a typing error on his War Graves form.
+He died after an accident while on leave at Giza Egypt; where he fell from one of the famous Pyramids and suffered fatal head injuries.]

 [Mistakenly listed on the AWM's 3 Squadron RAAF Honour Roll due to an error on his War Graves form, McAdam was serving in Italy with No.4 Aircraft Delivery Unit, RAF, delivering a Spitfire IX aircraft, EN188.
 This new Spitfire crashed, out of control, near the town of San Donato and McAdam's body was buried by US soldiers.
 The cause of the crash could not be determined but the weather was noted in the crash report as "exceptionally bad" and McAdam was considered a "very good and experienced pilot".]